 (And yes, I know, 1 pair may be totally sufficient.
 But whenever I am shopping for glasses, I can never narrow it down to just one frame.
 So setting the bar at 3 will make me feel less excessive when I undoubtedly end up with like 5.)

-For more info on blue light and digital eye strain, click HERE.
+For more info on digital eye strain, click HERE.